-Strategic, multi-borough humanitarian assistance (HA) is guided by the multiagency "London Resilience Partnership Humanitarian Assistance Plan", and the responsibility to coordinate this London-wide HA activity falls to the London Boroughs.
+Strategic, multi-borough humanitarian assistance (HA) is guided by the multiagency "London Humanitarian Assistance Framework", and the responsibility to coordinate this London-wide HA activity falls to the London boroughs.

-To meet this responsibility, LLAG appoints a senior Local Authority officer (normally the Director of Adult Social Care) to act as the Humanitarian Assistance Lead Officer (HALO).
+To meet this responsibility, LLAG appoints a senior local authority officer (normally the Director of Adult Social Care) to act as the Humanitarian Assistance Lead Officer (HALO).
 The HALO convenes and chairs a multiagency body known as the Humanitarian Assistance Steering Group (HASG), which assesses the needs of all those affected and develops and oversees strategies to ensure the provision of appropriate HA.

-The HALO may activate a number of Humanitarian Assistance capabilities thorough which assistance is offered.
+The HALO may activate a number of HA capabilities thorough which assistance is offered.
 These include:

-- i.
-Humanitarian Assistance Centre (see Emergency Centres); - ii.
-Humanitarian Assistance website - iii.
-Humanitarian Assistance telephone line
+- Humanitarian Assistance Centre

+- Humanitarian Assistance website

+- Humanitarian Assistance telephone line

-Partner agencies link into and support the Humanitarian Assistance provision.
-These organisations are detailed in the London Humanitarian Assistance Plan.
+Partner agencies link into and support the HA provision.
+These organisations are detailed in the London Humanitarian Assistance Framework.